 Life became a joy, experiencing new things being free to make choices with no one to answer too.
 The adventures I have had still make me smile.
 Ten years of freedom fun and frolics!
 My dating life became spontaneous and lively.
 My sex life became passionate and exciting and I treated it like my new hobby!
 Finding not only orgasm’s of mammoth proportions but love, affection and such tenderness and adoration it could make you weep.
 And often did!
 To sum up I have never felt more alive!

-So while I was pontificating on this ten year milestone and wondering whether I was getting to old for this wild and wonderful life, who should come back into my life but the wiry blue-eyed Australian!
+So while I was pontificating on this ten year milestone and wondering whether I was getting to old for this wild and wonderful life, who should come back into my life but the wiry green-eyed Australian!
 It was as if I had come full circle.

 As we sat chatting intently with me drinking in the long legs, perfect smile and the oh so familiar twinkle in his eyes I felt a familiar rush.
 Ah I thought to myself it seems I can still do this!
 Bring on the next ten years.
 There is life in the old dog yet!
 WOOF!!